daikichiba9511/SQLSketch.jl/docs/src/design.md

 - auto-generate migrations
 - manage online or zero-downtime migrations

-These higher-level concerns are intentionally left to the Easy layer or external tooling.
+These higher-level concerns are intentionally left to the Extras layer or external tooling.

 ---